From £27,395

 Renault Symbioz review front tracking

-The Symbioz rides and handles with the assurance that its powertrain sometimes lacks.
+The Symbioz rides and handles with assurance.
 In general, it isn't an unpleasant car to drive, exhibiting decent body control and respectable cornering grip and handling precision on winding lanes.

-At motorway speeds, it offers better refinement and isolation than rivals such as the Ford Kuga, and around town the steering is light but still sure-footed.
+At motorway speeds, it offers better refinement and isolation than rivals such as the Ford Kuga, and around town the steering is light but still sure-footed and there's enough grip from the front end for it to be a safe and secure companion.

-Its low-speed ride is quite unsettled, but above 40mph it becomes more pliant.
-It has a fairly taut, settled and composed high-speed motorway gait, so it's comfortable over longer trips.
+Its low-speed ride is fairly settled, but at higher speeds it becomes more pliant.
+It has a fairly taut, settled and composed motorway gait, so it's comfortable over longer trips.

 It can struggle a little for traction out of tighter corners, while the biggish wheels and smallish sidewalls of higher-grade models and the suspension’s slight air of firmness make it less compliant at town speeds than some French SUVs, although they also deliver assured body control.